jalendport/craft-preparse/README.md

 Preparse Field for Craft
 ===
 A fieldtype that parses Twig when an element is saved, and saves the result as plain text.
-**All in the name of performance.**

-*Special thanks to [Mats Mikkel](https://github.com/boboldehampsink) and [Bob](https://github.com/boboldehampsink) for invaluable help on Slack when I first built the plugin, and [Carl](https://github.com/carlcs) for massively refactoring and improving the whole thing (v0.3.0). :)*
+Requirements
+---
+This plugin requires Craft CMS 3.0.0-RC1 or later.

+*The Craft 2 version can be found in the master branch*

 Installation
 ---
-1. Download the zip from this repository, unzip, and put the preparsefield folder in your Craft plugin folder.
-2. Enable the plugin in Craft (Settings > Plugins)

-The Preparse fieldtype is now available when you create a new field.
+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require aelvan/preparse-field

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Preparse Field.

 Usage
 ---
 When creating a new Preparse field, you can add the Twig that you want to run to the fields settings.
-When the entry is saved, the element that is saved will be passed to the code, with the same name as it's element type (in lower case).
-So, if the field is attached to an entry, `entry` will be available.
-If it is attached to a category, user or global set, `category`, `user` and `globalset` will be available.
-If attached to Commerce elements, it's `commerce_product`, `commerce_variant` or `commerce_order`.
+When an element with a preparse field is saved, the code will be parsed.
+The element itself is available as `element` in twig.

 **Usage in Matrix**
-When a Preparse field is added to a Matrix block, that block will be available to the Twig code as the variable `matrixblock`.
-The element (entry, category, global set etc) the Matrix field belongs to will be available under `matrixblock.owner`.
+When a Preparse field is added to a Matrix block, that block will be available to the Twig code as the variable `element`.
+The element that the Matrix field belongs to will be available under `element.owner`.

 ### Examples

 If you have a category field in your entry named `entryCategory`, you can save the category title to the preparse field by adding the following Twig to the field settings:

-    {{ entry.entryCategory | length ? entry.entryCategory.first().title }}
+    {{ element.entryCategory | length ? element.entryCategory.first().title }}

 This is useful for saving preparsed values to a field for use with sorting, searching or similar things.